 Eligibility

-An additional requirement for all conditional license applicants includes:
+An additional requirement for all conditional license applicants (we’ll discuss conditional vs annual applicants below) includes:

 You have two routes you can take when it comes to applying for a cannabis business license in New Jersey:

-Conditional applicants will need to submit a business plan, cannabis regulatory plan, and plan to obtain liability insurance.
-If approved, they will then be given 120 days to secure an appropriate site, obtain municipal approval, and apply for conversion to an annual license.
+If the conditional applicants are approved, they will then be given 120 days to secure an appropriate site, obtain municipal approval, and apply for conversion to an annual license.

 On the other hand, you can apply directly for an annual license.
 However, the Commission will prioritize conditional applicants over annual applicants.